yifanwang97/Explainable-fuzzy-integral/README.md

 The training process and results are shown in a text file named “log.txt” located at “1_fuzzy_integral_fold1/data/all_datasets/model/original_resnet18/”.

 ### Fuzzy Integral Fusion
-I learned the foundational theory of the fuzzy integral through this video: https://www.youtube.com/watch?v=467iAANUTvw.
 Please refer to the folder (i.e., 1_fuzzy_integral_fold1).

 #### Baseline